fancyDevelopment/Fancy.ResourceLinker/doc/features/authentication.md

         "Authority": "<Your Authority URL>",
         "ClientId": "<Your Client ID>",
         "Scopes": "<Your Scopes to Request>",
-        "SessionTimeoutInMin": 30,
+        "ClientSecret": "<In case of a Confidential Client - your Client Secret>", "SessionTimeoutInMin": 30,
         "UniqueIdentifierClaimType": "<A Claim in the Token which Uniquely Identifes the User>" }